MicrosoftDocs/win32/desktop-src/appxpkg/appx-packaging-tools.md

 # Packaging and deployment tools and PowerShell cmdlets

-Use these tools and cmdlets to create, deploy, and inventory app packages for Windows Store apps.
+Use these tools and cmdlets to create, deploy, and inventory app packages for UWP apps.

 ## App packaging tools and guidance